 Diálogos/DASAM have collaborated with NPHF since the establishment of NPHF in 2010, with a focus on experiences in the fields of occupational and environmental health from the pesticide projects in Bolivia and Uganda.
 Both Dialogos/DASAM and NPHF Nepal are well matched partners in terms of their similar concerns, commitments, and credibility in the area of public health.
 The partnership between DASAM and NPHF is solid and the partners have sufficient capacity and resources in relation to minimizing the use of pesticides and preventing pesticide poisoning.
 There has been a mutual learning between DASAM and NPHF regarding the way of conducting this kind of project (civil society-based).

 Through the collaboration, the technical skills of NPHF have been increased, like that of the personnel through the courses offered in Nepal and Denmark.
 Project visits and evaluations using different approaches have been benefitting both organizations.
 We have planned and published several scientific studies that have benefitted mutual partnership and knowledge.
-This sharing of knowledge and collaboration is going to continue in the proposed project.ssemination
+This sharing of knowledge and collaboration is going to continue in the proposed project through training sessions on project relevant issues virtually and in Denmark and/or Nepal, through mutual planning of documentation studies and dissemination of the results in public and scientific publications, conferences and through the press.

 For the proposed phase, newer strategic partnerships shall be developed at all levels.
 These shall include key line ministries at central and provincial governments that deal with health, agriculture, and environment; the apical National Planning Commission that have the authority to tackle multi-sectoral issues.
 We shall strengthen collaborations with agriculture and health related apex research organizations and universities.
 Consumer rights forums and youth forums shall be another group of partners.
 We shall tie up with important External Development Partners such as FAHO and WHO for advocacy purposes.
 Organic farmers including pioneers and flag-bearers of the organic movement shall be important partners.
 Finally, we shall actively engage with market management and commerce stakeholders, including farmers’ cooperatives.
 These partnership – depending on the activity- shall be at different levels.
 For example, we shall be partnering with the central level consumer forum for advocacy, whereas it shall be for both cosumer awareness and advocacy the district level.